 For more involved roles, such as those working in Software, Marketing, Healthcare etc., more focused, role-based training is advised.
 This should be tailored to the more specific legislative requirements inherent to those roles.
 For example, software engineers should be provided with training on the concepts of Privacy by Design and Default, Data Protection Impact Assessments and Automated Decision Making.
 Other than highlighting your organisation’s appreciation for the forces at play, tailored training of this nature is likely to have greater uptake by staff.
 It sits with the organisation to remain cognisant of new, overlapping legislation and guidance and update their staff training accordingly.
 This can then be supplemented with awareness campaigns promoting the benefits of realising and respecting data subject rights.
 The goal, in an ideal world, it to consistently endorse the profile of data protection across the organisation.

 Finally, to ensure that the above is retained and built upon over time, it is crucial to ensure annual refresher training for all.
 Given the ever evolving nature of this space, content is likely to change slightly over time (particularly for more involved roles).
-However, the core principles as outlined under Art.5 are not going away any time soon, and reinforcing same across your organisation is a sure-fire way to ensure development of a strong data protection culture.
+However, the core principles as outlined under Art.5 are not going away any time soon, and reinforcing it across your organisation is a sure-fire way to ensure development of a strong data protection culture.
 Substantive GDPR compliance requires organisations to make their commitment known to their staff, imbuing this objective from the top down.
 A perfect rendition may not yet exist, but knowing what training should be delineated to staff is an excellent way to begin.
 Both the regulator and your clients will likely agree.

 To learn more about PrivacyEngine's built in e-learning management system, as well as the other features on our Data Privacy Platform, click on the link below.